Arizona guide

 Need a real estate lawyer or mortgage specialist?

 Arizona urgency: ARS 33-1260 governs Arizona resale disclosure.
 Document quality varies dramatically across master-planned communities.
+Data current as of June 13, 2026.

 The gap between what Arizona law guarantees and what a thorough buyer should demand is the central due-diligence challenge in an Arizona condo purchase.
 Phoenix has a significant stock of condominium buildings from the 1980s and early 1990s — now 35 to 45 years old — where that gap is most acute.